Ignacio-Roldan/AppliancesEnergyForecasting_TS/README.md

 This repository contains the code used for assignment 2.
 This work discuss project alternative 2: Predict Energy Use.

+The approach taken is explained inside the code, and it includes:

+- EDA of the dataset,
+- data preprocessing,
+- evaluation of a Random Forest,
+- evaluation of a XGBoost, and
+- analysis of removing lag features.

 # How to run
 Code is in a Jupiter Notebook, use Anaconda or other platforms compatible with .ipython to run.